frantisekfarka/labels/README.md

 ## Synopsis

-Latex template for generating labels from csv (and initialy excel) file
+Latex template for generating labels from csv (and initially excel) file

 ## How to run